 Hans Maes studied at the University of Leuven, Belgium, and graduated there with a PhD in Philosophy.
 His dissertation, focusing on problems in ethics and moral psychology, was published as a book in Belgium and The Netherlands.
 He has since expanded his field of research to include aesthetics and the philosophy of art.
 He worked at the Department of Aesthetics of the University of Helsinki, Finland, and also at the University of Maryland, USA, before coming to Kent.

-Hans has authored papers on a wide variety of topics in aesthetics and the philosophy of art and culture, including the role of intention in the interpretation of art, the nature of portraiture, melancholy as an aesthetic emotion, the role of sexiness in contemporary culture, and the relation between art and pornography.
+Hans has authored papers on a wide variety of topics in aesthetics and the philosophy of art and culture, including the nature of portraiture, melancholy as an aesthetic emotion, existential aesthetics, the role of sexiness in contemporary culture, the interpretation of art, and the relation between art and pornography.
 The latter is the subject of two essay collections: Art and Pornography (co-edited with Jerrold Levinson, Oxford University Press, 2012) and Pornographic Art and The Aesthetics of Pornography (Palgrave MacMillan, 2013).
 While the first book focuses exclusively on the philosophical side of the debate, the second book takes an interdisciplinary approach and includes contributions from art historians, cultural theorists, film scholars, artists, curators, as well as philosophers.
+Hans also co-authored a monograph in Dutch on this topic: Kunst of Pornografie?
+(ASP, 2021).

-His latest monograph is entitled Conversations on Art and Aesthetics (Oxford University Press, 2017/2019).
-In this volume he discusses key questions in contemporary aesthetics with ten world-leading philosophers of art.
+Other books include Conversations on Art and Aesthetics (Oxford University Press, 2017/2019), in which Hans discusses key questions in aesthetics with ten world-leading philosophers of art; Portraits and Philosophy (Routledge, 2020), in which the aesthetics and ethics of portraiture are examined; and Before Sunrise, Before Sunset, Before Midnight (Routledge 2021), a philosophical exploration of the famous film trilogy directed by Richard Linklater.
 For more information about this and other publications, please visit kent.academia.edu/HansMaes.

 Photo credit: Timothy Foster.